1969 Houston Astros season: August—October

+The Astros attained the stratum as high as 10 games over .500 on August 13 following an 8–2 victory over New York.
+Since May 1, they had played to a record.

+Gladding authored another consecutive-saves streak, this time posting 12 in succession, through August 17.
+It had started July 2.
+Gladding surrendered 10 hits and 2 runs over 14 2/3 innings during save situations, yielding a 1.23 earned run average (ERA).

 The Astros season from August 26 to October 2 was featured in Jim Bouton's book, Ball Four.
 On September 19, Bouton struck out Tony Pérez of the Cincinnati Reds and made baseball history.
 With that strikeout, the pitching staff of the 1969 edition of the Houston Astros broke the then-National League record for most strikeouts in a season with 1,123 strikeouts.
+Ironically, on a staff brimming with power pitchers, it was Bouton's knuckleball that procured the historic whiff.
 The team finished the year with 1,221 strikeouts, which stood as the National League record until 1996, when it was broken by the Atlanta Braves.
 The Astros were the second team to have three pitchers with 200 strikeouts, with only the 1967 Minnesota Twins having accomplished the feat.
 Since then, only the 2013 Detroit Tigers have accomplished the feat.
 The three hurlers who realized the 200-strikeout threshold for the Astros in 1969 included Wilson (235), Dierker (232), and rookie Tom Griffin (200).

+Dierker attained his 20th win on September 17 to become the first Astros pitcher to do so in one season, leading 2–1 triumph over San Francisco.
+Jim Wynn and Doug Rader each went deep off Gaylord Perry to back Dierker.
+Meanwhile, Willie Mays—the main attraction for Giants fans on the cusp of his own milestone—remained temporarily stalled in his quest for a 600th home run.
+Dierker and Bouton combined to limit Mays to a single and two bases on balls.
+The win put the Astros back to five games over .500 while trailing first place by 5 1/2 games.